 - "Billy The Kid" tells the story of the famous titular outlaw, ending in his death at the hands of former friend Pat Garrett.

 - "The Master's Call" features an outlaw who, while rustling cattle, sees signs of the cross and the face of Christ and the voice of God in lightning strikes, then, after nearly perishing in the resulting stampede, is saved by another lightning strike that kills several cattle and prevents his being trampled, causing him to abandon his lawless ways and resolve to devote his life to God in gratitude.

 - Posthumous Narration: The cowboy from "El Paso".

-- Real Men Love Jesus: The protagonist of "The Master's Call" suddenly sees a cross and hears the voice of God in a lightning strike.
-A second lightning strike then saves his life from a stampede with miraculous precision.
+- Real Men Love Jesus: The protagonist of "The Master's Call" suddenly sees a cross and the face of Christ, and hears the voice of God in a pair of lightning strikes.
+A third lightning strike then saves his life from a stampede with miraculous precision.

 - Sequel Song: "El Paso" received a sequel six years later following Faleena (named Feleena), the focus of the love triangle.
 She's Driven to Suicide.
 There's another called El Paso City set in the modern day when the (possibly) reincarnated protagonist traces the route of the action from a plane flying overhead.

 - The Sheriff: Sheriff Pat Garrett shoots down Billy the Kid.